alakeldev/passwords-generator-and-manager/README.md

 - Share their passwords and usernames with trusted family members or friends.

 ### Future Goals:
-The most of the following features are in the version of "Norton" Passwords Generator and Manager:
+Most of the following features are in the version of "Norton" Passwords Generator and Manager:
 - Provide a password strength meter that shows the strength of each password generated.
 - Provide a feature that allows users to import and export their passwords to other applications.
 - Biometric authentication technologies such as facial recognition or fingerprint scanning.
 - Encrypt the data with public key and decrypt these data with different privet key (asymmetric encryption).
-- Remove the file of my-passwords.txt file and save the user passwords in encrypted version direct only.
+- Remove the file of my-passwords.txt file and save the user passwords in encrypted version directly.
-- Make the encrypt and decrypt through APIs.
+- Make the encryption and decryption through APIs.

 ## Logic